-- 1.2.1 General Courses of Fire: - 1.2.1.1 Short Courses Must not require more than 5 rounds to complete for Manual Action Bolt Division, and 10 rounds for Manual Action Contemporary and Semi Auto Divisions.
-If 2 hits per paper target are required, the number of rounds is increased to 10.
+- 1.2.1 General Courses of Fire: - 1.2.1.1 Short Courses Must not require more than 10 rounds to complete. - 1.2.1.2 Medium Courses Must not require more than 20 rounds to complete.
+Course design and construction must not require more than 5 scoring targets to be shot from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view.

-- 1.2.1.2 Medium Courses Must not require more than 10 rounds to complete.
-Course design and construction must normally not require more than 5 scoring targets to be shot from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view.
-With a minimum distance of 100 meters it can be required to shoot 8 scoring targets from a single location or view.
-If 2 hits per paper target are required, the number of maximum rounds to complete is increased to 20 and the maximum number of scoring hits from any single location or view is increased to 10 (16 for targets placed at more than 100 meters distance). - 1.2.1.3 Long Courses Must not require more than 20 rounds to complete.
-Course design and construction must normally not require more than 5 scoring targets to be shot from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view.
-With a minimum distance of 100 meters it can be required to shoot 8 scoring targets from a single location or view.
-If 2 hits per paper target are required, the number of maximum rounds to complete is increased to 40 and the maximum number of scoring hits from any single location or view is increased to 10 (16 for targets placed at more than 100 meters distance). - 1.2.1.4 The approved balance for an IPSC sanctioned match is a ratio of 3 Short Courses to 2 Medium Courses to 1 Long Course (see Approved Stage Ratios in Appendix A4). - 1.2.1.5 Option 2 and/or Option 3 rifle ready conditions (see Chapter 8), should not be required for more than 25% of the courses of fire in a match. - 1.2.1.6 The recommended balance for a Level III or higher IPSC Rifle match with regards to target distance is: 40% of all targets to be less than 60 meters, 40% to be between 60 and 150 meters and 20% to be between 150 and 300 meters. - 1.2.1.7 The maximum target distance for IPSC Mini Targets used in IPSC Rifle matches is 200 meters. - 1.2.1.8 In order to help develop IPSC Rifle matches in Regions that currently do not have long distance ranges and find it difficult to comply with the recommended balance set out in Rule 1.2.1.6 above, an interested Region may apply once to the IPSC Executive Council for consent to run Level III matches in the Region.
-If granted, such consent will last for a period of one year from the date of the grant. - 1.2.1.9 IPSC Micro Targets can only be used to simulate IPSC Targets placed at 150 to 300 meters when the range does not allow targets to be placed at such distances.
-If IPSC Micro Targets are used under such circumstances, Rule 1.2.1.8 will apply. - 1.2.1.10 The target distance for IPSC Micro Targets used in IPSC Rifle matches is between 50 and 120 meters.
+- 1.2.1.3 Long Courses Must not require more than 40 rounds to complete.
+Course design and construction must not require more than 5 scoring targets to be shot from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.4 The approved balance for an IPSC sanctioned match is a ratio of 3 Short Courses to 2 Medium Courses to 1 Long Course (see Approved Stage Ratios in Appendix A4). - 1.2.1.5 Option 2 and/or Option 3 rifle ready conditions (see Chapter 8), should not be required for more than 25% of the courses of fire in a match. - 1.2.1.6 The recommended balance for a Level III or higher IPSC Mini Rifle match with regards to target distance is: 40% of all targets to be less than 25 meters, 40% to be between 25 and 40 meters and 20% to be between 40 and 120 meters. - 1.2.1.7 The maximum target distance for IPSC Mini Targets used in IPSC Mini Rifle matches is 80 meters. - 1.2.1.8 Where the physical dimensions of a range preclude the siting of targets at distances greater than 50 meters, it is recommended that the IPSC Micro Target be used (see Appendix B5). - 1.2.1.9 IPSC Micro Targets can only be used to simulate IPSC Targets placed at 40 to 120 meters when the range does not allow targets to be placed at such distances. - 1.2.1.10 The target distance for IPSC Micro Targets used in IPSC Mini Rifle matches is between 20 and 50 meters.